 Further to understanding the underlying chain of results that the UN-REDD Programme intends to achieve are the delivery modalities that the Programme relies upon to achieve its intended results.
-In essence, the UN-REDD Programme brings together technical capacities and resources (financial and human) to bear on two distinct yet related intervention modalities, namely the Global SNA Programme and the National Programme components.
+In essence, the UN-REDD Programme brings together technical capacities and resources (financial and human) to bear on two distinct yet related intervention modalities, namely the Support to National REDD+ Actions - Global Programme (SNA-GP) and the National Programme components.
 The National Programme component offers long term technical assistance to participating countries (in accordance with national strategies) in support of six work areas: (i) strong stakeholder engagement, (ii) the development of MRV capacity, (iii) an equitable distribution of multiple benefits (MB), (iv) transparent, inclusive and effective National REDD+ governance mechanisms, (v) transparent, equitable & accountable management of funds and resources, and (vi) sector transformations that lead to sustainable carbon-friendly investments.

-Through the Global SNA Programme, any partner country can request targeted support (i.e., technical assistance) from the three UN agencies to further their technical capacity in one of the six (6) core areas wherein UN-REDD operates.
+Through the SNA-GP, any partner country can request targeted support (i.e., technical assistance) from the three UN agencies to further their technical capacity in one of the six (6) core areas wherein UN-REDD operates.
 Such assistance may be provided to countries with on-going National Programmes (NPs) or non-NP countries.
 In either case, the ultimate aim of UN-REDD technical assistance is to ensure that countries have sufficient capacity to engage in REDD+ mechanisms.
+SNA-GP also provides normative support (tools, guidelines, approaches); technical support (global specialists and regional technical advisors); and knowledge management (workshops, south-south exchanges, reports, newsletters, etc.).

 Finally, because the Global Programme ultimately brings together all UN-related capacities, it likewise carries with it the strong convening capacity of the UN system, including the means of fostering international collaboration, and country-level representation of key interests during UNFCCC negotiation.
-Hence, by increasing capacity at the country-level, the UN-REDD Programme contributes to the creation of an enabling global environment, in line with the achievement of a post-2012 climate change agreement.
+Hence, by striving to increase capacity at the country-level, the UN-REDD Programme seeks to contribute to the creation of an enabling global environment, in line with the achievement of a post-2012 climate change agreement.